 Learning Forest Canopy Nets

 Technically not really a treehouse, but the canopy nets at Learning Forest gives you the feeling of being elevated on a tree.
 Bounce or just lay down amidst the canopy.
 For those who have a fear of the nets can enjoy the walk on the platform and try spotting some wildlife.
-See more details here.
+Find out more about what’s at the Learning Forest at Singapore Botanic Gardens.

 Weeping Fig Tower at COMO Adventure Grove